BishopFox/asminject/README.md

 [*] Setting process priority for target process (PID: 1470158) to 0 [*] Setting CPU affinity for target process (PID: 1470158) to [0, 1]
 [+] Done!
 ```

 ### Specifying non-PIC code

 Some binaries are compiled without the position-independent code build option (including, strangely enough, Python 3.x, even though 2.x had it enabled).
 This means that the offsets in the corresponding ELF are absolute instead of relative to the base address.
-If *asminject.py* detects a low base address (typically indicative of this condition), it will include a warning:
+If `asminject.py` detects a low base address (typically indicative of this condition), it will include a warning:

 ```
 [*] '/usr/bin/python3.9' has a base address of 4194304, which is very low for position-independent code.
 If the exploit attempt fails, try adding --non-pic-binary "/usr/bin/python3.9" to your asminject.py options.
 ```

-As the message indicates, this type of binary can be manually flagged using one or more *--non-pic-binary* options, which are parsed as regular expressions. e.g.:
+As the message indicates, this type of binary can be manually flagged using one or more `--non-pic-binary` options, which are parsed as regular expressions. e.g.:

 ```
-# python3 ./asminject.py 1470214 asm/x86-64/execute_python_code.s --relative-offsets asminject/relative_offsets-some_machine-usr-bin-python3.9-2021-08-30.txt --relative-offsets asminject/relative_offsets-some_machine-usr-lib-x86_64-linux-gnu-libc-2.31.so-2021-08-30.txt --var pythoncode "print('OK');" --non-pic-binary "/usr/bin/python3\\.[0-9]+" --stop-method "slow"
+# python3 ./asminject.py 1470214 asm/x86-64/execute_python_code.s --relative-offsets asminject/relative_offsets-python3.9.txt --var pythoncode "print('OK');" --non-pic-binary "/usr/bin/python3\\.[0-9]+"

 ...omitted for brevity...
 [*] Handling '/usr/bin/python3.9' as non-PIC binary